 Clean and Clear

-By making sure your greenhouse is clean and open you can really help to keep your plants growing at a steady rate.
+By making sure your greenhouse is clean and open you can help to keep your plants growing at a steady rate.
 Introducing some durable greenhouse staging will help you to keep your plants at the appropriate height, allowing them to gain the right amount of sunlight throughout the day.
 You can also keep your greenhouse neat and tidy, which is important to help you with your projects.
 If you let any items build up against your greenhouse walls, it may stunt your plants growth or limit the amount of sunlight they receive, so try to keep things stored away neatly at a low height.

 Sandy